Kaiyrly/eb-1a/1-process/README.md

 ### The Scene

-On October 23, I took only the bag, my phone, some cash, and debit cards with me.
+On October 23, I took only the bag, my phone, some cash and debit cards with me.
 I left everything else at the hotel.

 Many suggest coming well in advance.